gongkaiqi/ITSM-GCN/README.md

 >CIKM 2022.
 Kaiqi Gong, Xiao Song, et al. ITSM-GCN: Informative Training Sample Mining for Graph Convolutional Network-based Collaborative Filtering

-In this work, we propose a training framework ITSMGCN, which mainly consists of a basic GCN model, our designed ITSM sampling strategy (including a conventional positive sampler, two novel positive samplers, and an improved dynamic negative sampler), and the BPR loss function.
+In this work, we propose a training framework ITSM-GCN, which mainly consists of a basic GCN model, our designed ITSM sampling strategy (including a conventional positive sampler, two novel positive samplers, and an improved dynamic negative sampler), and the BPR loss function.
 In ITSM, the conventional positive sampler randomly selects positive training samples from users’ interaction items.
 Conversely, our two novel positive samplers augment more potentially informative positive instances for model training according to their respective rules.

 ## Instruction